 This, folks, is not your average chicken dinner.
 Our chefs added tons of restaurant-level flair (with almost no effort!) by wrapping chicken breasts in salty, savory slices of prosciutto.
-Once seared, it crisps to perfection.
-The wrapped chicken is then sprinkled with mozzarella and roasted to get nice and melty.
-Finally, it’s served over twirly spaghetti that’s been cloaked in a Tuscan-spiced marinara.
+It's seared in pan for crispiness, then sprinkled with mozzarella and roasted to get nice and melty.
+Finally, it’s served over twirly spaghetti that’s been cloaked in a savory marinara.
 The best part?
 Everything comes together in just 35 minutes!
 Talk about a weeknight win.

 Green Herb Blend

 Tuscan Heat Spice